 If you don’t have far to travel, why not walk or cycle there?
-If your journey is longer, why not walk or cycle to the bus stop, railway station or other form of public transport?
+If your journey is longer, why not walk or cycle to the bus stop, railway station or use other form of public transport?

-Either of these approaches can not only save you money but help you get fit into the bargain.
+Doing this can not only save you money but help you get fit into the bargain.